sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 #### 3.4.1.
 NPU-to-DPU probe status

-Latest probe status is critical for checking how each card and ENI performs, and where the packets should be forwarded to.

-Please refer to the [DPU/vDPU HA state](#1241-dpu--vdpu-ha-states) tables in NPU DB for detailed DB schema design.
+This is managed by `swss` via overlay ECMP with BFD.
+Please refer to its HLD [here](https://github.com/r12f/SONiC/blob/user/r12f/ha/doc/vxlan/Overlay%20ECMP%20with%20BFD.md).

 #### 3.4.2.
-NPU-to-DPU data plane state

-Depending on the probe status and HA state, we will update the next hop for each ENI to forward the traffic.
-This also needs to be tracked.

-Please refer to the [DASH_ENI_DP_STATE](#1242-eni-state) table in NPU DB for detailed DB schema design.

-#### 3.4.3.
 NPU-to-DPU tunnel counters

 On NPU side, we should also have ENI level tunnel traffic counters: